Michael-B-T/Final-Capstone-Project/README.md

 - Clearer permutation importance scores

+Due to this, Random Forest was the final model selected given its strong performance, stability, and interpretability.

 # Findings
-## Key Insights
+## Key Insights and Actionable Findings

 Sleep quality and social interaction frequency were the strongest predictors of depression risk.
-Interestingly, sleed duration was a much weaker predictor, meaning that it doesn't matter as much how long you sleep, only that it's restful.
+Interestingly, sleep duration was a much weaker predictor, meaning that it doesn't matter as much how long you sleep, only that it's restful.
 It might also be that depression causes restless sleep and that's the causation, not the other way around.

 High screen time combined with low physical activity was associated with higher PHQ-9 values.

+Frequency of in-person social interaction significantly influences predicted risk levels.

 These patterns match established findings in behavioral psychology and mental-health research.